Speaker & writer

 Finding living relatives

-Although I had not planned to do it, as a consequence of my work I have put several people in touch with 'missing' relatives.
+Although I had not planned to do it, as a consequence of my work I have put several people in touch with long-lost relatives.

-Tracing living relatives is not usually too difficult, although one has to be extremely careful when attempting to make contact
+Tracing living relatives is not always straight-forward, and one has to be extremely careful when attempting to make contact

 with people as some relatives simply (and unfortunately) do not want to know.
-However, I have united one client with his long-lost
+However, I have united many people with cousins,